Santa Barbara Child Custody Attorney

 Physical custody over a child determines with whom a child lives.
 Some might assume joint physical custody implies an even split of time spent between parents, but this is not always the case.
 Splitting a child’s time evenly between parents can be impractical due to work schedules, school hours, and other facets of everyday life.

 When a parent has their children for less than half of the time, it’s legally deemed visitation.
-Visitation is ordered with a child’s best interest in mind – not yours or anyone else’s.
+In Santa Barbara CA, visitation is ordered with a child’s best interest in mind – not yours or anyone else’s.
 Sometimes this means parents can work out reasonable, open-ended, and flexible visitation plans, or adhere to a set visitation schedule.
 Supervised visits with the other parent, another adult, or a representative of a third-party agency may be required.
-In cases where it’s judged that a parent is likely to have a physically or emotionally harmful impact upon their child, visitation can be revoked.
+In custody cases where it’s judged that a parent is likely to have a physically or emotionally harmful impact upon their child, visitation can be revoked.